tomaswolf/gerrit-gitblit-plugin/README.md

   expert and cannot make any guarantees.
 I strongly suspect that the RSS feed does not honour ref-level visibility restrictions; it only honours repository-level visibility.

-* Since I do not use this in combination with any GitHub repositories, I cannot tell whether the `WrappedPagesFilter` and its servlet would work.
-I suspect _not;_ see the comment in that file, and in the raw and syndication filter implementations for what might need to be done.

 * GitBlit 1.6.0 has a bug that will make the "raw" links fail for repositories in nested directories under `$GERRIT_SITE/git`.
 It works for repositories located directly in that directory.
-Fixing this would be simple, but would involve copying more code than I like.
-  Since it is apparently fixed in GitBlit master, I'll just wait for the next official release than add morework-arounds that I'll just have to remove sometime later.
+This bug has been fixed in GitBlit 1.6.1.

 * In any case, see **points 7 and 8 of the [`LICENSE`](https://github.com/tomaswolf/gerrit-gitblit-plugin/blob/master/LICENSE)**
   (no guarantees, no warranty, no liability).